yzw1236/dev-forge/README.md

 - Password Generator: Generate secure passwords with custom rules.
 - HTTP Status Code Lookup: Query common HTTP status codes and their meanings.
 - User-Agent Parser: Parse and display detailed information about User-Agent strings.

+## Usage

+### Timestamp Converter
+- Enter a date (e.g., `2024-06-01`) or a timestamp (in seconds or milliseconds).
+- Click "Convert" to see the result:
+  - If you enter a date, you'll get the corresponding timestamp (in milliseconds).
+  - If you enter a timestamp, you'll get the corresponding ISO date string.
+- Errors are shown if the input is invalid.

+### JSON Formatter & Validator
+- Paste or type your JSON into the textarea.
+- Click "Format & Validate" to beautify the JSON and check for errors.
+- If the JSON is valid, it will be formatted and displayed below.
+- If invalid, an error message will be shown.

 ## Tech Stack